ZC Fairlane Complete Guide (1969–1970)

 ZC Fairlane Specifications

 The Ford ZC Fairlane was introduced in 1969.
 It offered updated styling, improved suspension, and enhanced interior luxury, cementing the Fairlane’s position as Australia’s premier Falcon-based executive sedan.
 It replaced the ZB Fairlane and would be replaced by the ZD Fairlane.
-The ZC Fairlane is the 3rd Australian Fairlane
+It was the 3rd Australian Fairlane

 Production years: 1969–1970